Managing app reviews in the Shopify App Store

 Negative reviews can be helpful at identifying issues with your app.
 They can also be an opportunity to show how you respond to negative feedback in review replies and demonstrate your team's merchant support skills.
 Merchants will appreciate a solid reply to negative feedback.

 If a merchant leaves a negative review because of a bug or other issue, then you should work with the merchant to fix the issue.

 Sometimes, negative reviews are not helpful.
-There are specific circumstances where we will intervene and potentially remove reviews from app listings.
-We will investigate reviews that include the following:
+In specific circumstances, we'll intervene and potentially remove reviews from app listings.
+We'll investigate reviews that include the following:

-Conflict of interest: reviews written by merchants who were offered something in exchange for a review.
-We will also remove reviews left by an app developer or affiliated employee on a competing app or on their own app.
+Conflict of interest: The review was written by a merchant who was offered something in exchange for a review.
+We'll also remove reviews left by app developers and affiliated employees on either their own app or on a competing app.

-The following actions are prohibited and can lead to you having your app removed from the Shopify App Store, having your API keys suspended, or being removed from the Shopify Partner program.
+The following actions are prohibited and can lead to you having your app removed from the Shopify App Store, having your client ID suspended, or being removed from the Shopify Partner program.